The increased Moe elements are seen as either new and refreshing or as desperate and creepy otaku pandering.

 Turns out, the reason for no plot is Shōji Yonemura, the lead writer of Kamen Rider Kabuto (which suffers from the same plot problems), also wrote for this show and wanted it to be "simple".

-It really says something when the most popular character is a villain (Wolfrun), and not even the main one.
+Overall, it really says something when the most popular character is a villain (Wolfrun), and not even the main one.
 It also says something when its first SH Figuarts figure is the Precure who's an otaku (Yayoi/Cure Peace) and not the leader.

 The villain Wolfrun has gained a surprising amount of popularity, almost to Draco in Leather Pants level.
 One day after the first episode, the Japanese art site pixiv already displayed about 5 pages of fan art of him, a lot of it even pairing him with Miyuki.